-▪ Week 8: \\Confirm appropriate healing with your veterinarian prior to the following increased activities below.\\
+▪ Week 8:Confirm appropriate healing with your veterinarian prior to increasing activity as below.

 ▪ Expanded walking- Place your pet on a short leash and have him/her walk at your side.
 Walk outside with varied but gradual incline with solid footing for 10 minutes twice daily.
 Continue 4 weeks, gradually increasing time and distance.